MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

     - The details of the browser or native app where you experienced the problem
     - The operating system version, such as iOS/Android/Windows 10
-    - Mention if the prompt is working on Edge Chromium
+    - Mention if the prompt is working on Microsoft Edge Chromium

-### Client certificates are prompting at every login
+### Client certificates are prompting at every sign-in

 If you're experiencing the client certificate popping up after opening a new tab, this might be due to settings hidden within **Internet Options**.
 Verify your settings in your browser.
 For example: